mvolkmann/blog/src/raycast.md

 supports fuzzy searches.
 For example, typing "vc" will match "Visual Studio Code".

+Press the up and down arrow keys to highlight an item in the list of suggestions or matches.

-Regardless of which "page" you have navigated to within the Raycast window, you can press cmd-k to see a popup that lists context-sensitive actions that are available.
+Regardless of which Raycast "page" you have navigated to within the window and which item is highlighted, you can press cmd-k to see a popup that lists context-sensitive actions that are available.

+For example, on the "Search Files" page when a file is highlighted the available actions include "Open", "Show in Finder", "Quick Look", "Open With...", "Show Info in Finder", "Enclosing Folder", "Toggle Details", "Share...", "Move to...", "Copy to...", "Duplicate", "Copy File", "Copy Name", "Copy Path", and "Move to Trash".

 Press esc to go back to the previous page.

-When on the main page, pressing esc will close the Raycast window.
+When on the starting page, pressing esc will close the Raycast window.

 Press cmd-esc to go back to the main page.

-Press cmd-w from any page to close the Raycast window.
+Press cmd-w on any page to close the Raycast window.

 ## Settings